 Intangible assets consist primarily of capitalized equipment design documentation, software costs for equipment manufactured for sale, research and development, as well as certain patent, trademark and license costs.
-Capitalized software and equipment design documentation development costs are recorded in accordance with Statement of Financial Accounting Standards ("SFAS") No. 86, "Accounting for the Costs of Computer Software to Be Sold, Leased, or Otherwise Marketed," with costs amortized using the straight-line method over a tenyear period.
+Capitalized software and equipment design documentation development costs are recorded in accordance with Accounting Standard Codification ("ASC") 985 "Software" with costs amortized using the straight-line method over a ten-year period.
 Patent, trademark and license costs are amortized using the straight-line method over their estimated useful lives of 12 years.
 On an ongoing basis, management reviews the valuation of intangible assets to determine if there has been impairment by comparing the related assets' carrying value to the undiscounted estimated future cash flows and/or operating income from related operations.